 8. The NEF invokes AIoT_Data Transfer_Response to AIOTF.
 The message includes the DO-A data response and related AIoT device ID.

-9. The AIOTF allocates an NGAP ID for the AIoT device and sends DL NAS message to NG-RAN with the DO-A data response.
+9. The AIOTF may allocate an NGAP ID for the AIoT device and sends DL NAS message to NG-RAN with the DO-A data response.
 In this step, the AIOTF may also allocate a Temp ID to AIoT Device NAS DOA Data Transfer Response message.

-Editor's note: Whether inventory procedure for the DL NAS messages transfer is needed is FFS
+If the resource for transmitting the DO-A traffic (e.g. NGAP ID) is not released, the AIOTF will reuse the resource for DL NAS message transfer without triggering an inventory procedure.
+Otherwise, the AIOTF will trigger an inventory and command procedure as defined clause 6.2.3 of TS 23.369 [3] for DL NAS message transfer.

-10. The NG-RAN sends the AS R2D message to the AIoT device including the NAS message.
+10. The NG-RAN may further send the DL NAS message to a UE reader.
+The NG-RAN or UE reader sends the AS R2D message to the AIoT device including the NAS message.

 6.5.3 Impacts on services, entities and interfaces